 - chili garlic sauce See Note

-- 1 tsp ginger minced or ¼ tsp ground ginger
+- 1 teaspoon ginger minced or ¼ teaspoon ground ginger

 - Bring a large pot of water to a boil and cook the noodles according to the instructions on the package.
 Drain and rinse in cold water and set aside.